4.4. Geometry Groups¶

 4.4.3.1.
 Ideal Camera¶

-An ideal camera preset is included, that provides aberration-free imaging towards a detector.
+An ideal camera preset provides aberration-free imaging towards a detector.

 The preset is loaded with ot.presets.geometry.ideal_camera